outaagunga/documentation/strategy-forex.md

 * replace with [replacement]
 ```
 ---

+## In trading, an **Order Block (OB)** is a specific price zone where large institutions (like central banks and hedge funds) are believed to have placed massive buy or sell orders.
+Because these players deal with such high volume, they often "block" their orders together at a specific level, leaving a "footprint" that retail traders can follow.

+**How to Identify an Order Block**
+Technically, an order block is defined as the **last opposing candle** before a strong, impulsive move that breaks the market structure.
+ * **Bullish Order Block:** The last **bearish candle** before a sharp move upward that breaks a recent high.
+It acts as a future support zone.
+ * **Bearish Order Block:** The **last bullish candle** before a sharp drop that breaks a recent low.
+It acts as a future resistance zone.

+**What Makes an Order Block "High Probability"?**
+Not every candle is a valid order block.
+To be considered strong in 2026, it should meet these criteria:
+ * **Displacement:** The price must move away from the candle aggressively and quickly, showing clear institutional intent.
+ * **Break of Structure (BOS):** The move away must break a previous high or low, confirming a shift in market direction.
+ * **Fair Value Gap (FVG):** A valid OB often leaves an FVG (an imbalance) immediately after it forms.
+This gap acts as a "magnet" that draws the price back to the block.
+ * **Unmitigated:** The strongest blocks are "fresh," meaning the price has not yet returned to touch or "mitigate" the zone since it was created.

+**How to Trade It**
+ * **Mark the Zone:** Use the entire range (from high to low) of that last opposing candle as your "box".
+ * **Wait for the Return:** Patiently wait for the price to retrace back into this box (called mitigation).
+ * **Refine Entry:** On a lower timeframe (like 5-minute), look for a rejection or a small market structure shift within that box.
+ * **Set Stop Loss:** Place your stop loss just outside the other side of the order block.

+**Pro Tip:** Your **FVG Sessions [LuxAlgo]** indicator is essentially highlighting the "displacement" move that follows these order blocks.
+When you see a session FVG, look directly to the left to find the candle that started that move—that is your **Order Block**.

+---
 ---
 ```vb
 This "Free Bar" variation is a powerful way to filter out weak signals.
 It uses the statistical extreme of the Bollinger Bands to identify high-probability reversal points.